Charliemowood/atom-guide/README.md

 2. Scroll down to the section named **Tab Length**.
 3. In the text box below input the desired tab length you want.

-Your newly chosen tab length will now be in effect across all your projects.
+Your newly chosen tab length will now be active across all your projects.

 # Setting Up, and Using Atom from the Command Line to Open Files and Folders

 ### Terminal

-For working with your text editor and especially opening new files.
-It is highly recommended to use Terminal, you might also of heard of this described as a command line interface or a shell.
+For working with your text editor and especially opening new files, you need to use Terminal.
+You might also hear this described as a command line interface or a shell.
 Terminal is used to create lots of different types of files in a given project for instance: .html, .js(JavaScript), .rb(Ruby) files ect.
 Terminal is used to give direct commands to your system.

 You will need to locate Terminal on your system.